TNO-MPC/protocols.distributed_keygen/README.md

 Encrypting messages and randomizing ciphertexts is an involved operation that requires randomly generating large values and processing them in some way.
 This process can be sped up which will boost the performance of your script or package.
 The base package `tno.mpc.encryption_schemes.paillier` provides several ways to more quickly generate randomness.
 We refer to [the documentation of `tno.mpc.encryption_schemes.paillier`](https://ci.tno.nl/gitlab/pet/lab/mpc/python-packages/microlibs/encryption_schemes/microlibs/paillier/-/blob/master/README.md#speed-up-encrypting-and-randomizing) for more information and examples on this part.
 The information there directly translates to this package.

+## Benchmarks

+The repository includes a benchmark script which generates the graphs as they appear in the paper: [An implementation of the Paillier crypto system with threshold decryption without a trusted dealer](https://eprint.iacr.org/2019/1136.pdf).

+To use the script, first install the "bench" dependency group:
+- `python -m pip install ".[bench]"`

+For information on how to use the script, type:
+- `python ./scripts/bench_batch_size.py --help`

 ## Appendix

 _NOTE_: If you want to run `distributed_keygen_example_local.py` in a Jupyter Notebook, you will run into the issue that the event loop is already running upon calling `run_until_complete`.